fotvnetwork/iptv-free/README.md

 All of the streams on our playlists are the streams that are found from various sites.
 I do not own any of these links, and some of them are from respective owners.

 ## USAGE
 Feel free to copy our playlist on an IPTV player or a media player that supports live streams.
+Should be for personal use only.
 For questions, suggestions or concerns, you can post an issue on this page.

 Thank you!